-One of Africa’s oldest national parks, Garamba is located in the DRC and is the last holdout for the largest population of elephants and the last remaining Kordofan giraffe in the country.
+Garamba, one of Africa’s oldest national parks and a World Heritage Site, is the last stronghold for the largest population of elephants and the last remaining Kordofan giraffe in the DRC

 In a region with little economic opportunity, Garamba employs almost 500 full-time local staff with 2,000 more on short-term contracts.
 Our growing ranger force provides security not only to wildlife but also to tens of thousands of people living around the park, slowly returning peace to this corner of the world again.

 Our primary focus is on intensive law enforcement efforts to counter the poaching threats the park faces on a constant basis, and to progress on the sustainable development of the area, to realise the socio-economic benefits for surrounding communities.

 Sign up to be the first to hear #GoodNews happening around African Parks.×